Toxic Black Mold

 Reducing Humidity in the Bathroom

 Ideally the humidity in the bathroom should be kept below 55% to prevent mold growth.
 You can maintain this by ventilating your bathroom well, especially after you've had a shower or bath.
 Turn on the bathroom fan while you shower and leave it on for about five minutes afterwards to remove the steam and dry out the air.
 If you don't have a bathroom fan, or as well as using the fan, open the window to let steam out and circulate the air.
-Besides leaving the window and door of the bathroom open after having a shower or bath, if you are concerned about the moisture levels you can also wipe down wet surfaces so they dry faster.

 Regular Bathroom Cleaning

 Regularly cleaning the bathroom will prevent mold starting to grow.
 Once a month wipe down the bathroom with an anti-fungal solution.
 Remember to include the ceiling when you do this as it is a prime area for mold growth.
 The floor can be mopped with mold inhibiting solutions such as vinegar.
-Another good tip is to spray the bath and shower once a month with undiluted vinegar which prevents mold and deodorizes the bathroom.
-You don't need to rinse the vinegar away, instead let it dry on its own.

 Drying Wet Surfaces in the Bathroom